monodot/ecs-otel-blog/README.md

 - `DELETE /packages/:id` - Delete a package
 - `GET /health` - Health check endpoint

+### Deployment to ECS Fargate

+This application is designed to be deployed as an ECS Fargate task to demonstrate how to observe ECS Fargate workloads with OpenTelemetry.

+When deploying to ECS Fargate:

+1. Build and push the Docker image to ECR
+2. Configure task definitions with the same environment variables given in the compose.yaml definition.
+3. Set up the necessary IAM roles and security groups to run your task.
+4. Deploy the task to your ECS cluster

 ## Observability setup

 ### OpenTelemetry Configuration